b-jesch/skin.estuary.modv2/README.md

 ![](resources/setup_ap.png)

 ### 3.4.2+matrix ###
+- .5
+  * changes on PVR preview images

 - .4
   * update translations for all languages (thanks for the bunch of work to C4Wiz)